akmaldika/dungeon-escape-game-api/README.md

 Errors:
 - 400: Invalid action key.
 - 400: No active game session.
+- 400: No active game session.

+- The endpoint returns after the turn is applied or a short timeout if no state change is detected.
 Notes:
+- The endpoint returns after the turn is applied or a short timeout if no state change is detected.
+- UI keys like `esc` and `q` are accepted; when the game is in a Game Over or Game Done state they will return to the main menu.
 - The endpoint returns after the turn is applied or a short timeout if no state change is detected.

 # Dungeon Escape Game API